vbaconnet-ledger/developer-portal/_docs/NA/u_quickstart.md

 ```bash
 make delete
 ```
-This video shows the loading and the public key verification (00:07") and the Identifer hash (00:15").
+This video shows the app being unloaded, the public key verification (00:07") and the identifer hash (00:15").
 The app is completely uninstalled at 00:19".
 <video controls muted ><source src="../../../uploads/videos/NA/delete.mp4" type='video/mp4'></video><br>

 ## Moving on

 <!-- Not much documentation has been written yet (work in progress!) regarding the exact steps to follow to write apps.
 However, very good codebases are available for you to learn from.-->
 If you want to get inspired, very good codebases are available for you to learn from.

--   The [app-sia](https://github.com/LedgerHQ/app-sia.git) and [solana](https://github.com/LedgerHQ/app-solana) are also a thoroughly documented app written by the community.
-If you wish to study a fully-fledged app, this is the one for you!
+-   The [app-sia](https://github.com/LedgerHQ/app-sia.git) and [solana](https://github.com/LedgerHQ/app-solana) are also thoroughly documented apps written by the community.
+If you wish to study fully-fledged apps, these are a goo place to start.
+-